Saturday, August 31, 2024

 3. Convert chunks into numbers called token IDs

 That's it!
-Tokenization is all about creating a series of token IDs from your text.
+Tokenization is all about creating a series of token IDs from breaking down your text into smaller chunks.

 To get a better understanding, I prepared a mini-project tokenizing and de-tokenization the text "Hi!
 I'm Lukas Fleur.
 Nice to meet you."